Mt. Fuji 5th Station: Complete Guide to Access, Best Spots, Itinerary and More

 Onchu-do, where a variety of Takayama plants bloom

-Onchu-do is a footpath that runs horizontally around the fifth and sixth stations of Mount Fuji .
-You can enjoy casual trekking on the 2.4km stretch from the fifth station of the Fuji Subaru Line on the Yamanashi Prefecture side to Oniwa (Natural park) while taking in the rich nature of Mount Fuji.
+Ochu-do is a footpath that runs horizontally around the fifth and sixth stations of Mount Fuji .
+You can enjoy casual trekking on the 2.4km stretch from the fifth station of the Fuji Subaru Line on the Yamanashi Prefecture side to Oniwa while taking in the rich nature of Mount Fuji.

-The average temperature during the peak viewing period for the autumn leaves at the fifth station of Mount Fuji from early to late October is a maximum of 9°C and a minimum of 1.2°C, so be sure to bring a thick jacket.
+The average temperatures from early to late October, when the autumn leaves at the fifth station of Mount Fuji are at their best, are a maximum of 9°C and a minimum of 1.2 °C , so be sure to bring a thick jacket.

 The temperature at the 5th Station of Mount Fuji is quite low even in summer.
 Instead of wearing light clothing such as a short-sleeved shirt, be sure to take measures against the cold, such as carrying a long-sleeved jacket that you can adjust your temperature to.
 Also, the 5th Station is at a high altitude and is "closer to the sun."
 The UV rays there are stronger than at the foot of the mountain, so if you are concerned about this, we recommend bringing sunscreen and sunglasses with you and wearing clothes that cover as little skin as possible.